rdu90/pgai/docs/vectorizer-worker.md

 - [Run vectorizers with vectorizer worker](#run-vectorizers-with-vectorizer-worker): run specific vectorizers in your database as either single, parallel or concurrent tasks
 - [Set the time between vectorizer worker runs](#set-the-time-between-vectorizer-worker-runs): manage run scheduling
+- [Additional configuration via environment variables](#additional-configuration-via-environment-variables) an overview of the environment variables and their purpose

 ## Prerequisites